wiseman-timelord/CreditSight/README.md

 - Wait for release.

 ### NOTATION
-- Credit to "Prateek Singh" for "[Show-Graph](https://geekeefy.wordpress.com/2017/09/04/plot-graph-in-powershell-console/)".
+- Credit to "Prateek Singh" for "[Show-Graph](https://geekeefy.wordpress.com/2017/09/04/plot-graph-in-powershell-console/)", definately inspired the, colors and character "█", usage, dont know how much of the code remains, will do a check when the program finished.
 - Issues with GPT code windows during production of "graph.ps1", the most difficult script to produce in the project.

 ### DEVELOPMENT